Benjamin Franklin and the Turkey

 Perhaps, but it wasn’t Benjamin Franklin who nominated the turkey, as some history lessons would later suggest.
 Franklin’s choice for America’s national symbol was much different than both the bald eagle and the turkey.

 In 1783, a year-and-half after Congress adopted the bald eagle as the symbol of America, Franklin saw the image of the bird on the badge of the Society of the Cincinnati of America, a military fraternity of revolutionary war officers.
 He thought the drawing of the bald eagle on the badge looked more like a turkey, a fair and reasonable complaint considering the image looked like, well, a turkey.

 But it was the use of the bald eagle as the symbol of America that most infuriated Franklin. “[The bald eagle] is a bird of bad moral character,” he wrote to his daughter.
 “He does not get his Living honestly.”

-Franklin had a point.
-It was a a matter of principal.
+It was a a matter of principal for Franklin.
 The bald eagle was a notorious thief, he implied.
-Here’s why: A good glider and observer, the bald eagle often watches other birds, like the more agile Osprey (appropriately called a fish hawk) dive into water to seize its prey.
+He had a point.
+Considered a good glider and observer, the bald eagle often watches other birds, like the more agile Osprey (appropriately called a fish hawk) dive into water to seize its prey.
 The bald eagle then assaults the Osprey and forces it to release the catch, grabs the prey in mid-air, and returns to its nest with the stolen goods.
 “With all this injustice,” Franklin wrote as only he could, “[The bald eagle] is a rank coward.”

 Franklin then expounded on the turkey comparison: “For the truth, the turkey is a much more respectable bird…a true original Native of America who would not hesitate to attack a grenadier of the British Guards who should presume to invade his farmyard with a red coat on.”